ckan/losser/README.markdown

 A little UNIX command and Python library for lossy filter, transform, and export of JSON to Excel-compatible CSV.

-Losser can be run either as a UNIX command or used as Python library (see [Usage](#usage) below).
+Losser can either be run as a UNIX command or used as a Python library (see [Usage](#usage) below).
 It takes a JSON-formatted list of objects (or a list of Python dicts) as input and produces a "table" as output.

-The input objects do not all have to have the same keys as each other, and may contain sub-lists and sub-objects arbitrarily nested.
+The input objects don't all have to have the same fields or structure as each other, and may contain sub-lists and sub-objects arbitrarily nested.

 The output "table" is a list of objects that all have the same keys in the same order, and with sub-objects and sub-lists nested no more than one level deep.